How much work can you do without a contractor license?

 How much work you can do without a contractor license depends on the projects you want to tackle and the state laws where the job is completed.
 Handyman and contractor jobs come in all shapes and sizes.

-If you’re considering getting into home repair and renovation, you have much to think about.
+If you’re considering getting into home improvement, you have much to think about.
 You need to know what kind of work you can legally do without being licensed, the benefits and downsides of getting a contractor license, and how to decide if it’s right for you.

 What is a contractor license?

 A contractor license is a certification given to contractors who meet at least the minimum standards required by their state or municipality.
-Depending on the state, if you take on home improvement or construction projects without it, you could be charged with a misdemeanor or face other penalties.
+Depending on the state, if you take on home improvement or construction projects without it, you could face financial penalties, misdemeanor, or felony charges, including jail time.

 In some states, a license is necessary only if you bid on a large project.
 For example, contractors in Alabama need a license for commercial or industrial projects worth more than $50,000 or residential contractor projects worth more than $10,000.
 You must get a license in Georgia to do work worth more than $2,500.